SidNachaloor/SidNachaloor.github.io/README.md

 \end{align}
 $$

-where f(x) XXXX
+to get critical points of f(x).

-Let's look at Newton's method, a popular optimization method:
+Let's take a look at Newton's method, a popular optimization method:

 ![](general_iteration.PNG)